MIT-Emerging-Talent/ET6-CDSP-group-06-repo/collaboration/retrospectives/3_data_analysis.md

   interpretable models can often provide more immediate value than complex black-box models, especially when trying to understand underlying relationships.

+## Individual Retrospectives

+### Caesar

+I made some big changes on one commit, and it made some difficulties, so i learned to make more commits along the way to avoid big conflicts.

+### Fahed

+Through this milestone, I experienced the full data science workflow from raw data processing to actionable insights.
+The most valuable learning was developing professional skepticism in machine learning - when our initial models showed perfect accuracy, instead of celebrating, I investigated and discovered data leakage issues.
+This taught me that critical thinking is just as important as technical skills in data science.

+Working with 12+ million log records and transforming them into meaningful features was both challenging and rewarding.
+I learned to balance technical complexity with practical constraints - sometimes simpler, interpretable models provide more value than complex algorithms, especially when stakeholders need to understand and act on the results.

+The systematic approach to EDA (univariate, bivariate, multivariate) helped me build confidence in statistical findings rather than just impressive-looking results.
+This structured methodology will be valuable in future data science projects where thoroughness and validity matter more than flashy metrics.

 ---